Poilon/graphql-rails-api/README.md

 # Graphql Rails Api
 `graphql-rails-api` is a wrapper around [graphql-ruby](https://graphql-ruby.org/) for rails application.
 It describe easily your graphql API in a domain driven design way.

-The main purposes of this gem are :
+The main purpose of this gem is to earn time providing :
-- Provide a normalized code architecture by mapping graphql resources to the active_record model
+- A normalized code architecture by mapping graphql resources to the active record models
-- Earn time providing a global graphql service to directly perform crud operations on your models through mutation without having to write code
+- A global graphql service to directly perform crud operations through mutation
-- Earn time providing generators to create or update graphql resource files when creating or modifing a model
+- A set of generators to create or update graphql resource files when creating or modifing a model

 ### Notes
 Only postgresql adapter is maintained.